 This entire guide is meant to assist you have a self-guided tour of Ulleungdo island.
 If that is still too daunting then consider going on a tour.
-Adventure Korea offers an English tour around Chuseok and is worth looking into.
+Adventure Korea offers an English tour around the Chuseok vacation and is worth looking into.
 You can find their Facebook page here.

 For another video glimpse of Ulleungdo Island, here is what I managed to visit going around the entire island in 1 day.
 I started in Dodong at 7am and got back to Dodong around 6:30pm the same evening.
 It involved many kilometres of hiking and a lot of time on and off the bus but it was a great day!